jxddk/SideProjectDeployment/README.md

 ### Nginx

 [NGINX](https://hub.docker.com/_/nginx) is used to direct incoming web traffic to the appropriate project containers, including handling HTTP to HTTPS redirects and SSL certificates.
-The entrypoint script generates self-signed certificates for each domain given in the `DOMAINS` variable in the .env file (Certbot is used to generate live certificates), which allows NGINX to start before live certificates are generated.
+The entrypoint script generates self-signed certificates for each domain given in the `DOMAINS` variable in the .env file (Certbot is used to generate live certificates), which allows NGINX to start before live certificates are generated (`chmod +x ./entrypoints/*.sh`).

 ### Certbot